Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Magneto-hydrodynamical Simulations

 In this paper, we focus on the highest resolution simulations of the \textlcsc{AURIGA} suite, which correspond to the ``level 3'' resolution described in \citet{GGM17}.
+The galaxies were selected to have large discs (Au 16, Au 24), to be close analogues of the Milky Way as measured, for example, by stellar mass, star formation rate and morphology (Au 6), or for interesting satellite interactions (Au 21, Au 23, Au 27).
 The typical dark matter particle mass is $\sim 4 \times 10^{4}$ $\rm M_{\odot}$, and the baryonic mass resolution is $\sim 5 \times 10^{3}$ $\rm M_{\odot}$.
 The physical softening of collisionless particles increases with time up to a maximum physical softening length of 185 pc, which is reached at redshift 1.
 The physical softening value for the gas cells is scaled by the gas cell radius (assuming a spherical cell shape given the volume), with a minimum softening set to that of the collisionless particles.

 Final face-on and edge-on stellar luminosity images for these systems are shown in Fig.~\ref{figau}.
-We list some relevant properties of the simulations in Table~\ref{table1}.
-We remark that each of these simulations produces radially extended and thin stellar discs: the thickness of the young stellar disc is typically of the order $\sim 100 - 400$~pc \citep{GGM17} at a radius of $R\sim 8$ kpc, which is similar to that of the Milky Way's thin disc \citep{JIB08}.
+We list some relevant properties of the simulations in Table.~\ref{table1}.
 The disc scale lengths, derived from fits to the surface density distribution of stars $\leq 1$ kpc of the midplane, range from 3.2 kpc to 6.1 kpc, and implied stellar disc masses from 2.6 $\times 10^{10}\rm M_{\odot}$ to 5 $\times 10^{10}\rm M_{\odot}$, which are similar to current estimates for the Milky Way \citep{BHG16}.
-The ability of these simulations to produce coherent discs with barred and spiral structure and stellar haloes from a self-consistent cosmological galaxy formation model from $\Lambda$CDM initial conditions makes these simulations powerful predictors for the formation of galaxies like the Milky Way.
+We remark that each of the simulated discs can be decomposed into a thick and thin disc at $R\sim 8$ kpc (see Fig.~\ref{figsch} and Table.~1) with scale height values similar to those of the Milky Way.
+The simulated vertical velocity dispersion is calculated from all stars within 1 kpc of the disc midplane at $R\sim 8$ kpc, and falls between the thin and thick disc values derived observationally. \citep[e.g.][]{Mc11}.
+The ability of these simulations to produce coherent, radially extended discs with barred and spiral structure and stellar haloes from a self-consistent cosmological galaxy formation model from $\Lambda$CDM initial conditions makes these simulations powerful predictors for the formation of galaxies like the Milky Way.
 In the next section, we describe how we generate the mock \emph{Gaia} catalogues from the simulations.